udaykiranreddymulpuri/iac-pulumi/README.md

     *	Created and configured EC2 instances with the necessary security groups and IAM roles.

 *	RDS (Relational Database Service)
-    *	Deployed a MySQL RDS instance with specified configurations.
+    *	Deployed a Postgres RDS instance with specified configurations.

 *	IAM (Identity and Access Management)
     *	Created an IAM role with policies for EC2 instances, and attached policies for CloudWatch and S3.